Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 You can use these coefficients to explain the impact of specific variables.
-For instance, how many tickets is the month of July worth?
+How many tickets is the month of July worth?
 The coefficient (5264.39) represents this impact.
 July gives you a five-thousand ticket bump.
 You can also use the model to make predictions.
 This model is completely _overfit_, but that doesn't matter at this point.
+We'll look at ways to make sure you don't overfit models in subsequent chapters.
 Let's try it.

 ```r